karson94/Games-Launcher/README.md

 - Recognizes common acronyms: `game gtav` for "Grand Theft Auto V"
 - Case-insensitive: `game GRAND THEFT AUTO V` works as expected
 - Handles multi-word titles without quotes: `game slay the spire`
+- Special handling for Mod the Spire: Automatically launches Slay the Spire with mods if available

-Additional feature: Use `game random` to launch a random roguelike.
+- Random roguelike: Use `game random` to launch a random roguelike game
+- List games: Use `game list steam` or `game list epic` to see your game libraries

 Note: The launcher will always confirm before launching if there's any ambiguity.